UI Forms and Fields

 of the form.
 That’s a lot of information in a small piece of code!
 Let’s see how it works:

-The q2_sdk.ui module contains two submodules: fields
+The q2_sdk.ui module contains two submodules: fields and

-.
+forms.
 The first holds code necessary

 to generate Q2 Online compliant HTML elements such as InputFields, SpanFields, and SelectFields.